DeathStar3/Varicity-SCP-reproduction-package/varicity-backend/README.md

 | WATCHED_SYMFINDER_DIR | string | The directory where you can put your symfinder_files manually.
 If you also have the metrics file of your project place them in `METRICS_DIR` **before** placing the result of the symfinder_analysis |
 | PARSED_INPUT_DIR      | string | When a symfinder_analysis is posted to Varicity Backend or detected by the file watcher it will be parsed and the result will be save in `PARSED_INPUT_DIR`                                            |
 ### Technological stack
-Varicity-Backend was developped with the Nestjs.
+VariCity-TS-backend was developped with the Nestjs.
 <p align="center">
   <a href="http://nestjs.com/" target="blank"><img src="https://nestjs.com/img/logo_text.svg" width="320" alt="Nest Logo" /></a>
 </p>